-Proposes one or more identical ideas.
-1

-Proposes several different ideas.
-2

-Proposes a range of realistic and imaginative ideas.
-3

-appropriate grapmet a tooming dog: Developing Ideas Uses a limited number of techniques.
-1 Uses a range of appropriate techniques.
+Present Design Ideas Proposes one or more identical ideas.
+1 Proposes several different ideas.
+2 Proposes a range of realistic and imaginative ideas.
+3 appropriate grapment teemingues.
+Uses a limited number of techniques.
+1 Developing Ideas Uses a range of appropriate techniques.
 2 Uses a wide range of high quality appropriate techniques.
 3 a feasible work plan.